 The most valuable self storage auction finds

 As we said earlier, buying a storage unit doesn’t necessarily guarantee you a quick fortune but if you get lucky, you could stumble upon some valuable items.
 Fans of Storage Hunters and Storage Wars will be familiar with the exciting prospect of hidden treasures lurking in abandoned units.
-And, while most storage units up for auction contain common household items such as furniture, clothing or paperwork, there have been some valuable finds at storage auctions across the world.
+And, while most storage units up for auction contain common household items such as furniture, clothing or paperwork, some savvy buyers have hit the jackpot with their storage unit finds.

 Want to find out when our next storage auction is?
 Why not follow us on eBay?
 We have previously sold units for as little as £20, so you may be able to grab a bargain for a small price.

 We have strict policies in place to ensure we do everything we can to protect our customer’s belongings and would like to assure all customers that storage auctions only take place once all other avenues have been explored.
 If you have any concerns or worries, please take a look at our terms and conditions page or get in touch with a member of our team now.